-Our success in representing corporate clients in commercial disputes is based on our extensive experience and commitment to establishing strong, personal, long-term relationships between attorneys in the firm and our clients.
+Burr & Forman’s success in representing corporate clients in commercial disputes is based on our extensive experience and commitment to establishing strong, personal, and long-term relationships with our clients.

-Once litigation does occur, our attorneys have extensive trial and arbitration experience along with a track record of achieving results for our clients.
-We successfully have tried commercial cases in the Southeast and across the country involving breach of contract, commercial fraud and misrepresentation, bad faith, breach of fiduciary duty, antitrust, franchise, securities, intellectual property, construction and other issues.
+When unavoidable litigation does occur, our attorneys have extensive trial and arbitration experience along with a track record of achieving results for our clients.
+We have successfully tried commercial cases in the Southeast and across the country involving breach of contract, commercial fraud and misrepresentation, bad faith, breach of fiduciary duty, antitrust, franchise, securities, intellectual property, construction, and other issues.
 In many cases, injunctive relief is vital to protecting a client’s interest on short notice.
 Our commercial litigators have vast experience with temporary restraining orders (TROs) and preliminary injunction hearings.